 Plaintiff claims she was disadvantaged in the divorce action because certain business records and a recording on her cellular telephone, which contained evidence regarding the valuation of J.B.’s interest in his company, were located inside the former marital residence, which she could not access because of the existing restraining order.
 As with the evidence adduced during the domestic violence trial, plaintiff demonstrated no causal link between her initial consultation with defendant, and the entry of the TRO, the FRO, or inability to access the residence.
 No evidence exists of any special knowledge acquired by defendant causing the trial court to grant either the TRO or FRO.
 Moreover, as a practical matter, the TRO granted plaintiff access to the former marital residence to collect her belongings.
 Notwithstanding, she does not explain why she did not obtain the business records and her cellular telephone, at the time or in discovery.

-Comment: this is an all too typical situation where there is an arguable beach of duty but no legal malpractice case because plaintiff cannot prove damages.
-To do so, plaintiff must tie the wrongful conduct to some form of economic damages.
+Comment: this is an all too typical situation where there is an arguable breach of duty but no legal malpractice case because the plaintiff cannot prove damages.
+To do so, the plaintiff must tie the wrongful conduct to some form of economic damages.

 Ed Clinton, Jr.